-The 1970 edition was the first World Cup for the Moroccan team, while the 2018 edition will be their fifth.
-The best result was in 1986 reaching the Round of 16, losing to West Germany.
+The 1970 edition was their first World Cup, and the 2018 edition was their fifth.
+The best result was in 1986, reaching the Round of 16, losing for West Germany.

-Today, Saïd Taghmaoui is the better-known name in this movie.
-Very recently, he was in the role of Sameer in Patty Jenkins’ Wonder Woman (2017).
-He is a solid actor and I liked his character in Wonder Woman.
+Saïd Taghmaoui, who plays Dib, is the best-known name in the movie.
+Very recently, he was in the role of Sameer, in Patty Jenkins’ Wonder Woman (2017).
+He is a solid actor and had a likable character in Wonder Woman.

 Dib, on the other hand, is not likable at all.
 He sexually abuses the boys, gives them punishments, and makes them steal for him.
 There is no way to like such a character or person.

 The three boys did great in their roles, with an individual arc and an arc as a group.
 They are the contradiction of fending for themselves like adults and the fantasy of the mind of a child.

 I could not find more information about what came of these three young actors.
 I would love to know, but the only info I could find in a semi-superficial search was about their roles in Ali Zaoua.